 Brother LS2125i has three main qualities; simplicity, affordability, and lightweight.
 Don’t be scared, the affordable price does not compromise quality.
-All you’ll need to complete a sewing project in terms of features, this sewing machine possess it all.
+All you’ll need to complete a sewing project in terms of features, this sewing machine possesses it all.

-You can easily use any of the 10 built-in stitches to craft any of your beautiful design.
+You can easily use any of the 10 built-in stitches to craft any of your beautiful designs.
 This is a compact and easy to use sewing machine aided by an easy bobbin winding mechanism.

 In summary, this is an excellent entry-level sewing machine for everyday use.
 You will be growing as a beginner while having fun.